API Reference#

 download_rawdata([overwrite_existing_files, ...])

-Download files in the rawdata top level folder.
+Download all files in the rawdata top level folder.

 download_specific_folder_or_file(filepath[, ...])